-Gentle Readers and Friends of Flesh,
+Gentle Readers and Friends of Flesh and Republished Blogs,

-We have been tied up in many projects of late and the Fall peformance by the Lit Undressed group of Omaha, NE, looms large in our headlights.
+We have been tied up in many projects of late and the Fall performance by the Lit Undressed group of Omaha, NE, looms large in our headlights.
 The Omaha Lit Fest, a wonderful event and one of the many cultural offerings to be found in the ‘NoDo’ (Northern Downtown) area of Omaha, is partly funded by the Nebraska Council for the Arts, as well as many other community-minded organizations.
 Omaha seems like a great place to live.
 The more we hear about it, the more we find to like.

 The event takes place October 13-15 and rehearsals started this week.
 Here is a brief summary of the event, this go-round: